intaxwashere/intaxwashere.github.io/_posts/2023-08-21-blueprint-access.md

 `FProperty` contains a few virtuals that help us a lot to interact with them:

 - `InitializeValue_InContainer`: Initializes the value in the given memory block.
 For example, if we have a `FDoubleProperty`, we would need to provide a 4 bytes of memory block, and it would memzero it.
 Because the engine always initializes primitives to their zero values.
 But if we had a `FStructProperty`, it would go through its own metadata based on what kind of initialization it should do.
 For native structs, the pointer to their default constructor is being called.
-For blueprint structs, their members are loopd over and their own initialize functions get called recursively.
+For blueprint structs, their members are looped over and their own initialize functions get called recursively.
 - `CopyValue_Internal`: Copies the value from *source* to *destination*.
 For primitives this is merely a `memcpy` by default.
 - `DestroyValue_Internal`: Destroys the value in the memory block you provided.
 Primitives perform a memzero, while structs call destructor.